Current Research Interests

 Reichs Chancellory site, Berlin, 1998.
 From 1961 to 1989, this was "no man's land" between East and West Berlin.

 The Chancellory building was at the right edge of the image on Voß-strasse; Hitler's bunker (Führerbunker) lies underneath a parking lot and play area (the latter, ironically, mostly used for walking dogs today) at the apartment complex in the center background of the image (behind the rubble pile, where the tall tree can be seen).
-This entire site is being built over for government buildings.
+This entire site has been built over for government buildings and now is obscured.

 [HOME]